ssugiyama/walklog/README.md

 - FIREBASE_CONFIG: firebase config json file path
 - GOOGLE_APPLICATION_CREDENTIALS: firebase service account json file path
 - ONLY_ADMIN_CAN_CREATE: if true, only admin user can create new walks.
+- USE_FIREBASE_STORAGE: if true, use firebase storage as image store

 ### namage admin users